treeman/jonashietala/README.markdown

 Code
 ----

+* blog script
-* drafts
+    * update readme
-    * write script should be able to promote a draft to a post
+    * should be able to promote a draft to a post
+    * flag to edit multiple files
+    * flag to only list files, not edit
 * Games
     * Downloadable files (should just add links... but where are the files?)
 * Youtube shorthand